-MBC transitioned to remote work environment on Monday, March 16 and will continue through at least June 10.
-We will be operating a “Business as Usual” approach but we will be limiting the physical interactions of our staff with others in our building and ensure a safe environment for all of our team.
-We will continue to monitor the situation, and will decide on June 10 if we can transition back to the office environment or if we need to extend the work remote policy for additional time.
+MBC transitioned to remote work environment on Monday, March 16 and will continue until further notice.
+We will be operating a “Business as Usual” approach, but we will be limiting the physical interactions of our staff with others in our building and ensure a safe environment for all of our team.
+We will continue to monitor the situation and will decide when it is safe for staff to return to the office.

 What we will continue to do: